gknoetze36-source/workshop-system/legal_documents/02-Privacy-Policy.md

 We do not sell personal information.

 ## 10. Cross-border transfers
 Some of the providers listed in clause 9 may process personal information on servers located outside South Africa.
-Paystack processes in South Africa. **OpenAI processes personal information in the United States.** Processing locations for Meta, Google, Railway, and Sentry: [confirm each against the provider's current documentation and the region your infrastructure is deployed in before publishing].
+Paystack processes in South Africa. **OpenAI processes personal information in the United States.** Processing locations for Meta, Google, Railway, and Sentry.
 Where processing occurs outside South Africa, we rely on contractual safeguards requiring protection substantially similar to POPIA, per section 72, and, where applicable, your consent.

 ## 11. Security and retention
 We apply reasonable technical and organisational measures under POPIA section 19 to protect personal information against loss, unauthorised access, and unlawful processing.
 These include: database-level tenant isolation so one workshop's data cannot be accessed from another's account; encryption of third-party integration credentials at rest; encryption in transit (HTTPS/TLS); role-based access controls; authentication and administrative audit logging; the ability to terminate sessions immediately when an account is compromised or a password is changed; and rate limiting to resist automated attacks.

 We retain personal information only for as long as necessary for the purposes above or as required by law, after which it is deleted or de-identified.
 Specific retention periods:
 - **WhatsApp message content:** the text of messages is automatically cleared 14 days after the message is sent or received.
 The delivery record (direction, channel, status, timestamp) and any booking details derived from the conversation are retained as part of the workshop's service history.
-- **Account data:** [duration of Account + X years — confirm with accountant/legal].
-- **Billing, invoice, and payment records:** [per FICA/tax record-keeping requirements — confirm exact period before publishing].
-- **Audit and security records:** [confirm retention period before publishing].

 Where a Customer requests deletion of an end customer's record, directly identifying details (name, contact number, email) are removed and the remaining service history is de-identified, so the workshop's operational and financial records remain intact.
 De-identified data may persist in routine infrastructure backups until those backups age out of the provider's retention cycle.